Aeroluna/LunaCoopMod/README.md

 Nerfed Adept from its Campaign version to its Versus version, but in return it gets Resonating Glaives.
 It didn't really make sense that Amon had Purifier Adepts anyways.

-- Increased Battlecruiser Yamato Cannon prep time from 1.5 seconds to 3 seconds.

-For some reason Co-op halves this charge time, this change returns it to normal for Amon.

 - Reduced Raven's Point Defense Drone duration from 180 seconds to 20 seconds.
 - Reduced Raven's Auto-Turret duration from 180 seconds to 11 seconds.
 - Reduced range of Raven's Build Auto-Turret from 3 to 2.